 The best time of day to **visit the museum ** is around noon; although most guided tours schedule visits early in the morning to make the most of the day and allow the traveler to do a greater number of activities.

-Keep in mind that due to Egypt's generally hot climate, the best time to visit the city and possibly the city's museum are the months where temperatures are cooler, i.e. between the months of November to April.
+Keep in mind that due to the generally hot climate of Egypt, the best time to visit the city and possibly the city's museum are the months where temperatures are cooler, i.e. between the months of November to April.

 Hours: The Egyptian Museum in Cairo operates on a daily schedule from 09h to 18h.
-The entrance fee includes access to the vast majority of exhibits available, in addition to the restroom area, gift store and the internal cafeteria.
+The entrance fee includes access to the vast majority of exhibits available, plus the restroom area, gift store and the in-house cafeteria.